 Nowadays, during the festive winter months, Up Hella Aa takes place with hoards of locals and visitors participating, lighting up the streets and dazzling the whole community. 😉

 7.)
 Go To A Burns Night Supper

-Robert Burns is one of Scotland’s most celebrated poets and famous across the world for Auld Lang Syne (which you’ll probably have vague, wine-hazy memories of dancing to on New Year’s Eve).
+Robert Burns is one of Scotland’s most celebrated poets and is famous across the world for Auld Lang Syne (which you’ll probably have vague, wine-hazy memories of dancing to on New Year’s Eve).

-Head to any Scottish village, town or city on the 25th January and you’ll no doubt be invited or at least head to a Burn’s Night supper consisting of lots of poems, haggis, neeps and tatties (parsnip and potatoes).
+Head to any Scottish village, town or city on the 25th of January and you’ll no doubt be invited or at least head to a Burn’s Night supper consisting of lots of poems, haggis, neeps and tatties (parsnip and potatoes).
 All washed down with gallons of whiskey and hot toddies.

 It’s a great way to spend an evening and certainly one of the more unique things to see and do in Great Britain.

 Another of Scotland’s hidden gems is the Enchanted Forest which opens its doors every winter.

 Within the forest, you’ll be able to watch a light show, legendary artists and world-renowned acrobats fly between the trees.
 This is all created to follow a particular theme for the year.
 It’s a magical experience deep in the heart of the woods and definitely one of a kind.